eclipsesource/model-compare/README.md

 > **_Disclaimer_**
 > This project is a Proof of Concept for how to enable EMF Compare in a Theia application.
 It is not in a state to consume it and/or use it in production.
-> The project is the result of a student thesis, is provided as is and will not be maintained actively.
+> The project is the result of a student thesis, is provided as is and will not be maintained actively for now.
+If you are interested in a stable version of this feature, please get in [contact with us](https://www.eclipse.org/emfcloud/contact/).

 ## Project structure